Matsue Domain: Hirose Domain

 Hirose Domain (広瀬藩, Hirose han) was created in 1666 for Matsudaira Chikayoshi, the younger brother of Matsudaira Naomasa.
 It had a kokudaka of 30,000 koku and was based at Hirose jin'ya in what is now the city of Yasugi, Shimane.
 The eighth daimyō, Matsudaira Naohiro was elevated by the shogunate to the status of a "castle-holding daimyō".
 The head of the family was ennobled in 1884 with the kazoku title of viscount.

 Mori Domain

 Mori Domain (母里藩, Mori han) was created in 1666 for Matsudaira Takamase, the third son of Matsudaira Naomasa.
 It had a kokudaka of 10,000 koku initially taken directly form the treasury of the parent domain, and thus did not have any physical estates until 1684 when the Mori jin'ya in what is now the city of Yasugi, Shimane was built.
-It was also not subject to sankin kōtai, and its daimyō alway resided at the domain's mansion in the Kita-Aoyama area of Edo.
+It was also not subject to sankin kōtai, and its daimyō always resided at the domain's mansion in the Kita-Aoyama area of Edo.
 The site is now occupied by the Brazilian embassy.
 It was known as Kanbe Domain (神戸藩) until the late Edo period.
 The head of the family was ennobled in 1884 with the kazoku title of viscount.